-This configuration example will configure the PSU as a web server and use DHCP to automatically assign an IP address to the PSU.

-Connect an Ethernet cable from the network to the rear panel Ethernet port.
+Configuration This configuration example will configuration as a web server and use DHCP to autom assign an IP address to the PSU.
+1. Connect an Ethernet cable from the network to the rear panel Ethernet port.

 2. Press the Function key to enter the Page 112 Normal configuration settings.